 MISSION & PRINCIPLES

-The practice of Yoga offers a system of living a life of generosity, community, equanimity, justice, equality, shared connection, and social responsibility.
+The practice of Yoga is a philosophy and framework of living life that contributes generosity, community, equanimity, justice, equality, shared connection, and social responsibility.
 It is a practice that guides your sacred inner self to align with the balance of the universe, connected to the miracle of existing in each moment.
-There is peace that lives inside the you.
-Through breath, movement, meditation you can nurture that peace in this moment.
-Through regular practice you support your body, mind, and heart for a long life of sustainable movement and living.
+There is peace and wisdom that lives inside you.
+Your true nature.
+Your true self.
+Your whole self.
+Through regular practice of breathwork, movement and postures, and meditation, you support your body, mind, heart, and spirit.

-From the outset of my teaching, my mission was to focus on accessibility and community.
-To welcome anyone who felt like they couldn’t participate, were priced out, or maybe intimidated by the idea of doing a group class because they didn’t “look like that” or “my body can’t do that” or “I don’t belong”.
+From the outset of my teaching, my mission was to focus on inclusivity, accessibility, and community.
+To welcome anyone who felt like they couldn’t participate, were priced out, or maybe were intimidated by group classes because they didn’t “look like that” or “my body can’t do that” or “I don’t belong”.

 In the United States the practice of yoga is often thought of as a solely physical practice or exercise.
-A quick internet or social media search will highlight pictures or videos that show challenging and difficult postures or movement sequences.
-It will show thin able-bodied, athletically fit people performing and posing physically challenging and difficult postures or sequences.
+A quick internet or social media search will highlight pictures and videos from mountain tops, secluded beaches, and exotic locales.
+The people depicted appear as thin, able-bodied, athletically fit, white people performing poses and movement that can appear complex and challenging.

-I can’t count how often I’ve heard “I can’t do that.” or “I don’t belong there, look at how strong and fit they are.” or “I’m not flexible at all.” or “I’m not strong enough or capable” or “I have issue X that won’t let me do yoga”.
+I can’t count how often I’ve heard “I can’t do yoga.” or “I don’t belong there, you have to be strong and fit.” or “I’m not flexible at all.” or “I’m not capable.” or any number of other expressions of “I have issue X that won’t let me do yoga”.

-The practice of yoga is far more than only physical postures and movement.
-I aim to integrate all parts of the practice including breathwork, mindfulness, reflection, meditation, and so on.
-Physical postures and sequences are just one way to connect to the the practice.
+The practice of yoga is far more than just physical postures and movement.
+It is the integration of breathwork, mindfulness, reflection, meditation, in addition to the physical postures and movement.
+The physical practice is just one way to connect to the practice.

 I will always offer different ideas and suggestions.
 But they are just that - suggestions.
 Props, experimentation, options and variations are all offered as ways to experience postures differently.
 There is no right or wrong way to go through a practice.

-The most important and sacred thing of all is when you take a classes - you honor what feels most appropriate for your body, your mind, your heart, and your spirit in the moment.
+The most important and sacred thing of all is when you take a class - you honor what feels most appropriate for your body, your mind, your heart, and your spirit in the moment.
+If you feel like something doesn’t work - then together we can find something that will.

 This is your practice.
 I am here to support you.